The oldest public wildflower garden in the United States

 Habitat: Green-headed Coneflower grows best in full sun and somewhat moist soil.
 It also grows well in partial shade in moist soils.
 It has a rhizomatous and fibrous root system, but does not spread agressively.

-Names: The genus Rudbeckia, is named after the Swedish father and son, - O. J. and O. O. Rudbeck, who were professors of botany and predecessors of Linnaeus.
+Names: The genus Rudbeckia, is named after the Swedish father and son, - Olaf.
+J. Rudbeck the elder (1630-1702) and Olaf O. Rudbeck (the younger 1660-1740), who were professors of botany at Uppsala.
+Carl Linnaeus was the favorite pupil of the younger Rudbeck.
 The species name laciniata, is from the Latin meaning 'slashed' or 'torn' which is the look of the leaves.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: The flower form is similar to the Gray-headed Coneflower, Ratibida pinnata, but there the leaf is composed of leaflets, not just palmately divided and the floral array has only one or several heads, not a branched cluster.
 A much shorter plant is the Long-headed Coneflower, Ratibida columnifera, (also called Prairie Coneflower) which, as the name implies, has a much taller disc cone.
 See notes below on the commercial "Goldenglow".